Academic Progression Policy

 Withdrawal from the University

-Students who have not successfully completed the academic skills requirements will have a hold(s) placed on their records which will remain until the specified requirements
+Students who have not successfully completed the academic skills requirements will have a hold(s) placed on their records which will remain until the specified requirements have been met.

 Math / Effective Fall, 2007